 What are the long-term effects of alcohol drinking and women’s health?
 This is a very important question.

-Researchers from Harvard and Beth Israel Deaconess Medical Center investigated this very important question.
-To do so, they reviewed published findings from the Nurses’ Health Study and Nurses’ Health Study II.
-Significantly, these are among the largest sources of data in the world on major diseases in women.
+Researchers studied this question.
+To do so, they reviewed findings from the Nurses’ Health Study and Nurses’ Health Study II.
+These are among the largest sources of data in the world.
+They focus on major diseases in women.

 The Nurses’ Health Study began in 1976.
-Nurses’ Health Study II began in 1989.
-Both studies involve periodically collecting information about lifestyle habits, other behaviors, and personal characteristics.
+The Nurses’ Health Study II began in 1989.
+Both studies involve periodically collecting facts about lifestyle habits.
+They also collect other behaviors and other facts.
 This is done about every four years.

-Researchers have analyzed the importance of these things as risk factors for various diseases and conditions.
-Both studies also have detailed information on alcohol drinking patterns.
+Researchers have analyzed the importance of such things as risk factors for various diseases and conditions.
+Both studies also have detailed facts on alcohol drinking.

-The great advantage these two studies is that they collect information about the same individuals for decades.
-Moreover, it’s from hundreds of thousands of women.
-In addition, the information is very detailed.
-Thus, it’s possible to take into consideration smoking, obesity and other possible risk factors.
+The great advantage these two studies is that they collect facts about the same women for decades.
+And it’s from hundreds of thousands of women.
+Also the information is very detailed.
+Thus, it’s possible to consider smoking, obesity, and other possible risk factors.

-The review of the research revealed a clear pattern.
-Specifically, moderate drinking by women is associated with a significantly lower risk of major health problems.
-These include hypertension (high blood pressure), myocardial infarction, stroke, sudden cardiac death, gallstones and cognitive decline.
+These include high blood pressure, heart attack, stroke, sudden cardiac death, gallstones, and cognitive decline.
 That’s compared to either abstainers or heavy drinkers.
-However, compared to abstainers there’s an increase in breast cancer.
+But compared to abstainers there’s an increase in breast cancer.
 (About 3% of women die of breast cancer.)

-Most important, moderate drinking leads to lower mortality from any cause (all-cause mortality).
-Women who drink in moderation live longer.
+Most important, moderate drinking leads to lower risk from any cause (all-cause death).
+Women who drink in moderation tend to live longer.